harleypig/tftut/README.md

 !!!
 Use list_of_maps directory and show_first directories.

 In some cases, your YAML data might be structured as a list of maps.
 This is a common format for representing a collection of similar objects.
 Each map in the list represents an object, and the keys and values in the map represent the properties of the object.

-Here is an example of a list of maps in YAML:
+* Modify `files.yml` to have a list of maps.

 ```yaml
 - filename: "file1.txt"